MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 ## Link existing Azure Synapse Link for Dataverse links with Fabric

-You can link your existing Azure Synapse Link for Dataverse profiles with Fabric from the Azure Synapse Link for Dataverse area.
-You need to select the **Enable Parquet/Delta lake** option to enable the view in Microsoft Fabric feature for Azure Synapse Link for Dataverse profiles.
+You can link your existing Azure Synapse Link for Dataverse profiles with Fabric from the **Azure Synapse Link for Dataverse** area.
+You need to select the **Enable Parquet/Delta lake** option to enable the view in the Fabric feature for Azure Synapse Link for Dataverse profiles.

 To enable an existing link, follow these steps: